iNPUTmice/Conversations/docs/user/migrating_to_new_device.md

 5. If your backup files are not listed, tap on the cloud symbol in the upper right corner to choose the files from the where you saved them.
 6. Enter your account password to decrypt the backup.
 7. Remember to activate your account (head back to "manage accounts", see step 1.2).
+8. Check if chats work.

+Once confirmed that the new device is running fine you can just uninstall the app from the old device.

+Note: The backup only contains your text chats and required encryption keys, all the files need to be transferred separately and put on the new device in the same locations.

 Done!
 If you have more questions regarding backups, you may want to [read this](https://github.com/iNPUTmice/Conversations#how-do-i-backup--move-conversations-to-a-new-device).